SABGla/SABGla.github.io/README.md

 # Multimodal Interaction Group website

-Please use either git command controls to push your changes or use the IDE here in Gitlab.
+Please use either git command controls to push your changes or use the Web IDE here in Gitlab.
 This way, we can keep track of changes, and approve merge requests.
 In case you have questions, email gozel.shakeri@glasgow.ac.uk.

 ## Adding